albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

    The database driver, `DATABASE_DRIVER`, now points to the PostgreSQL driver `org.postgresql.Driver` not to H2 anymore.
 Running the integration tests now will fail as still we need to update the application.
 Furthermore, the application will not start as we are missing the driver.

-1. Start the services defined by docker composed
+1. Start the services defined in the docker compose file

    ```bash
    $ docker-compose up -d